Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

   - `run win_privs`: Provides more detailed Windows privilege information.

   - `run win_enum`: Runs a comprehensive suite of Windows enumerations and stores the results on the attacking machine.

-- `msfvenom -l payloads` will show a list of all the available payloads in metasploit
-- `msfvenom -l encoders` These are algorithms that encodes the script so that is becomes less likely to be detected
-- `msfvenom -l formats` These list the various formats the code should be at like python, runy, bash etc